This article originally appeared on VICE US.

 There’s a yass-queen energy to 99.9 percent of online chatter about Beyoncé – rarely is she involved in anything approaching controversy.
 That chatter hit a fever pitch in April when Netflix dropped Homecoming, the revelatory documentary/concert film that went behind-the-scenes of her historic 2018 Coachella performances.

 But the typically unassailable icon faltered last week when the trailer for a new Beyoncé-backed diet plan hit YouTube.
 The video begins with a clip from Homecoming in which she describes her weight (175 pounds) as “every woman’s worst nightmare.”
-The video was advertising a vegan eating regime, “22 Days Nutrition,” is based around her now-infamous 44-day pre-Coachella crash diet, which cut out carbs, sugar, dairy, meat, fish, and alcohol.
+The video was advertising a vegan eating regime, “22 Days Nutrition,” that is based around her now-infamous 44-day pre-Coachella crash diet, which cut out carbs, sugar, dairy, meat, fish, and alcohol.
 Some fans at the time classified it as a “starvation diet,” and were newly disappointed to see an aggressive plan used to promote a paid diet program, when Beyoncé has typically been a vocal leader on the issue of body image in media.
 The idea of dieting also just seemed kind of... retro.

 Weighing 175 pounds is not my personal worst nightmare; on the other hand, paying $14 monthly to potentially look more like Beyoncé is a pitch even I’ll admit being curious about.
 I ponied up the fee, handed the login info over to nutrition experts at universities around the country and asked them to assess the plant-based pros and cons, and then went out for a cheeseburger.